-A transition from IT engineer to insurance sales agent then call center executive.
+The transition from an IT engineer to an insurance sales agent then a call center executive.
 Not a very strong resume.

 This really needs a serious explanation.
-Just to end the curiosity, now I am pretty successful but I had to stand for what I did.
+Just to end the curiosity, now I am doing pretty well.
+But I had to stand for what I did.

 l have started my career in 2010 as a software developer.
-My parents were not happy though because it wasn't TCS or Infosys.
+My parents were not happy though because it wasn't the fortune 500 companies.
 Typical Indian parents so that's not their fault.

 I sat at home for pretty 6 months and the only thing I could have done was reading blogs and books.
 That time was really tough.
-I was working on some small projects I got as a freelancer.
+Though I was working on some small projects which I had got as a freelancer.

 So as per my knowledge and experience, I was on the right path but according to society, my career was going to end.

 Don't think I was very brave.
 Even I was afraid many times of losing hopes in life.

 I was totally cut off from my friends by then.
 I had a lot of time to learn new things because I was not focusing on promotion or any corporate luxury.
 I took almost 30k calls during my tenure and definitely became a pro.